 OVERVIEW: The foundation for Deep Ecology specifically invests biodiversity and wilderness, ecological agriculture, and globalization and megatechnology.
 The foundation supports activist and progressive conservation projects in South America, publishes books, and supports the “intellectual infrastructure” of the environmental movement.

-IP TAKE: The foundation adheres to the Deep Ecology Platform that seeks deep, immediate, and drastic change in how humans interact with nature.
-It does not accept unsolicited proposals, so get to know and work with the foundation first.
-The philosophy and name of the foundation come from the writings of Norwegian outdoorsman and thinker Arne Ness, who coined the term “deep ecology,” in contrast to the “shallow ecology movement.”
-The difference being that the former is about challenging humanity’s values and the root causes behind environmental degradation.
-The latter is more focused on quick or temporary fixes, such as recycling or improving vehicle mileage.
+IP TAKE: The foundation adheres to its Deep Ecology Platform, which seeks deep, immediate, and drastic change in how humans interact with nature.
+It does not accept unsolicited proposals.

+PROFILE: Since 1990, the Foundation for Deep Ecology has sought to support "education and advocacy on behalf of wild Nature" through publications, grantmaking, and support for campaigns on particular issues affecting the future of nature and people.
+The philosophy and name of the foundation derives from Norwegian outdoorsman and thinker Arne Ness, who coined the term “deep ecology,” which stands in contrast to the “shallow ecology movement.”
+Deeply ecology ultimately seeks to challenge humanity’s values and the root causes behind environmental degradation, while the ecology movement is arguably more concentrated short-term, temporary fixes, such as recycling or improving vehicle mileage.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)